Gardermoen Line: Opening

 When the new airport opened on 8 October 1998, and the Flytoget airport express train service started operations with sixteen Type 71 multiple units.
 Trains had to use the old Hoved Line from Oslo S to Lillestrøm, but could use the new high-speed line from Lillestrøm to Gardermoen.
 Regular operations using Romeriksporten started on 22 August 1999.
 To be able to use the new Gardermoen Line infrastructure, Norges Statsbaner had to buy new trains capable of higher speeds.
 Twenty-two locomotive designated El 18, based on the Swiss lok 2000, were delivered in 1996.
 They are capable of speeds of up to 200 km/h.
 However, the B7 passenger carriages used are not permitted to operate at more than 150 km/h.
 Full speed utilization of long-distance trains is only possible with the Type 73 units that started operation on the Dovre Line in 2000.
 These trains are nearly identical to those used by the Flytoget airport express train company, and capable of 210 km/h on the Gardermoen Line.
 They are equipped with tilting technology allowing quicker operation on the rest of the line to Trondheim.
 Other trains used on the line by NSB are only capable of 160 km/h.

 Future expansion

 Plans for an expansion of the high-speed line to Hamar have been launched, but have not been incorporated into any specific plans.
 This suggestion would increase the length of the high-speed rail north of Oslo with 62 km—almost a doubling.
 The project may or may not incorporate a further high-speed line to Trondheim.

 Operations

-The railway is used by both Vy, Flytoget and SJ for their passenger services, as well as freight trains with jet fuel for the airport.
+The railway is used by both Vy, Flytoget, SJ and SJ Norge for their passenger services, as well as freight trains with jet fuel for the airport.